solmoller/eversolar-monitor/Software_installation.md

 **Communication\_method** is to be set, depending on what hardware you use to connect to the inverters

 **Strings** is one for Eversolar TL 2000 and below, it is 2 for TL 3000 and above.
 If you have a TL 3000 or above with just one string attached, **strings** is still to be set to 2.
-Newer Zeversolar 3000 may have changed firmware and require strings = 1
+Newer Zeversolar 3000 may have changed firmware and require strings = 1.
+ZL2000S is strangely strings = 2

 ```
 [eth2ser]				# communication_method must be set to "eth2ser" above for ethernet to serial devices